Think about the most rewarding projects you’ve run as a researcher—or the projects you hope you’ll run, and are confident will be rewarding.

 As you’d expect, bottom-up analysis takes the opposite approach.
 Here, starting with the open-ended data, generating themes, and employing grounded theory helps surface meaningful concepts to gut-check with wider audiences, be those customers or a general public.
-If, for example, you find five discrete personas from a large set of interviews, a bottoms-up approach would have you check the frequency of these personas (or segments) from the existing (or would-be) customer base by using survey questions designed to categorize.
-The survey is used to confirm (or clarify) the analyses of the open-ended data.
+For example, if you find five discrete personas from a large set of interviews, a bottoms-up approach would have you check the frequency of these personas or segments from the existing or would-be customer base by using survey questions designed to categorize.
+The survey is used to confirm or clarify the analyses of the open-ended data.

-What good is a mixed or hybrid approach if the readouts, reports, decks, or whatever the deliverable isn’t treated with the same approach?
-Diverse data streams make for more influential (i.e., persuasive) share outs.
+What good is a mixed or hybrid approach if the readouts, reports, decks, or whatever the deliverable isn't treated with the same approach?
+Diverse data streams make for more influential and persuasive share outs.
 Videos representing themes paired with quant frequencies?
 Giant sampled inferential stats readouts with punchy quotes from interviews?

 By strategically weaving together the streams of data collected by mixed methods, the deliverables should offer more of the story.

 A few inventive tactics that lend themselves to compelling mixed methods research share-outs:

 - Research “museums”: Print photos and charts, play videos, and include prompts structured as mini “exhibits.”